dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 * Re-programmed the headers on all pages.
 The back button is now bigger (for people with big fingers haha).
 * Fixed bug that outside_temperature is not showing in the weather card on dekstop/tablet.
 * Added HA translations to dwains cover card for open/closed covers.
+* On devices -> climate page.
+If you click on an climate you go to that room climate page.
+* Fixed all haptic feedbacks in the theme.
+* Made a own page for the alarm, because there was a bug with using it inside browser_mod popup.
+* Changed lock to 1 tap is toggle and double tap or hold is more info.
+* On devices -> vacuum page.
+If you click on an vacuum you go to that room vacuum page.

 ## Update 1.3.1